ProvableHQ/sdk/sdk/README.md

 ## 1. Create an Aleo Account

-The first step in operating a zero knowledge web application is creating a private key which serves as a cryptographic identity for a user.
+The first step in operating a zero knowledge web application is creating a private key that serves as a cryptographic identity for a user.
 After a private key is generated, several keys that enable specialized methods of interacting with Aleo programs can be derived.